We are incredibly lucky to have such a wide variety of professionals within our Governing body. Please take a look below at their many talents!

 Meet our Governors.

-I have been Headteacher for 7 years, although joined the school in 2000 to open a Sixth Form at Kesgrave High School.
+I have been Headteacher since 2007, although joined the school in 2000 to open a Sixth Form at Kesgrave High School.

 I joined KHS in January 2012 as head of the ICT & Computing department, although I have been a qualified teacher since 2006.
 I have a degree in Electronics and Electrical Engineering from the University of Edinburgh and worked as a Software Engineer for BAe Systems on projects such as the Eurofighter before becoming a teacher.I decided to become a governor when my son started in Year 7 at KHS.